MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-files-copy-activity.md

 The following properties are **required**:

 - **Data store type**: Select **External**.
-- **Connection**:  Select an Azure File Storage connection from the connection list.
-If no connection exists, then create a new Azure File Storage connection by selecting **New**.
+- **Connection**:  Select an Azure Files connection from the connection list.
+If no connection exists, then create a new Azure Files connection by selecting **New**.
 - **File path type**: You can choose **File path**, **Prefix**, **Wildcard file path**, **List of files** as your file path type.
 The configuration of each setting is:

   - **File path**: If you choose this type, the data can be copied from the folder/file path specified previously.